cmaartin/OSCP-CTFs/README.md

-# BOOT TO ROOT Walk-throughs
+# Practicing BOOT TO ROOT
 # AND
 # CHEAT SHEETS FOR OSCP